 GPS tracked workouts

-If you are looking for something that does GPS tracking, then there is a good chance that with their reputation as a company who specialises in wearables with GPS capability that you have already looked at the options available from Garmin.
-If you are wondering how you would fare with a Fitbit in this department, then let’s take a little look.
+If you’re looking for something that does GPS tracking, there’s a good chance you’ve already looked at Garmin.
+If you’re wondering how you would fare with a Fitbit, let’s take a look.

-It is true that both the Ionic and Charge 3 will offer you dedicated modes that are suitable for cycling, running and treadmill type activities unfortunately with a Fitbit that is really as far as you can take it.
-In fact, since the demise of the Fitbit Surge, the only option with inbuilt GPS is the Ionic.
-In essence, you will be relying on the accuracy of your phone in order to track GPS.
-And, whilst that may not be a problem for some people, in fact carrying a phone with you may be seen as a good safety option if you are doing some serious cross country running, not everyone wants to take a smartphone on a run.
-Placement of the phone, for example, on a waist strap or in a bag can also compromise the accuracy in some instances.
+In essence, you will be relying on the accuracy of your phone in order to track GPS unless you have a Sense, Versa 3 and new Inspire 2.
+That may not be a problem for some, in fact, carrying a phone may be a good safety option if you’re doing cross country running.
+Not everyone wants to take a smartphone on a run, though.
+Placement of the phone, for example, on a waist strap or in a bag can compromise the accuracy.

-Garmin on the other hand offer built-in GPS or UltraTrac in many of their models which offers you the option to track a wider variety of sporting activities including trail running, skiing, rowing, triathlon training and more.
-Battery life is conserved, and you can track your activity for longer distances as well.
+Garmin offers built-in GPS or UltraTrac in many of their models with the option to track a wider variety of sporting activities including trail running, skiing, rowing, triathlon training and more.
+Battery life is conserved and you can track your activity for longer distances as well.

-- For the best in GPS tracked workouts it really does have to be a Gamin, and the Garmin Fenix 6 is the multisports tracker that has it all.
+- For the best in GPS tracked workouts it really does have to be a Gamin, and the Garmin Fenix 6 Pro Solar is the multisports tracker that has it all.

-If you are looking for a wearable that can be used for swimming then you will be pleased to know there are now four models available from Fitbit that are suitable – Charge 3, Flex 2 Versa and Ionic.
+If you’re looking for a wearable that can be used for swimming then you will be pleased to know there are now four models available from Fitbit that are suitable – Charge 4, Flex 2, Inspire 2, Sense and Ionic.